Wanstead tube station: History

 The extension of the Central line eastwards from Liverpool Street was first proposed in 1935 by the London Passenger Transport Board.
 The station at Wanstead George Green would be one of three stations in Tube tunnel between Leytonstone and Newbury Park.

-Construction of the station began in the mid 1930s, but was delayed by the onset of World War II.
+Construction of the station began in the mid-1930s, but was delayed by the onset of World War II.
 The incomplete tunnels between Wanstead and Gants Hill to the east were used for munitions production by Plessey between 1942 and 1945.
 The station was finally opened on 14 December 1947.
-The building, like the other two below ground stations on the branch, was designed by architect Charles Holden.
+The building, like the other two below-ground stations on the branch, was designed by architect Charles Holden.
 It kept its original wooden escalator until 2003, one of the last Tube stations to do so.

 The station has been extensively refurbished since 2006, including the replacement of the original platform wall tiling, which had become badly damaged.

-According to rumours, the site of William Penn's Home in Wanstead was on that of the station.
+The site of William Penn's home in Wanstead was on the site of the station.